oktadev/okta-node-express-example/README.md

 This example shows how to create a website in Node and Express that uses Okta for authentication.
 The application was bootstrapped with [Express Generator](https://expressjs.com/en/starter/generator.html).
 You can see it online at <https://okta-node-express-example.herokuapp.com>.

-Please read [Simple Node Authentication](https://developer.okta.com/blog/2018/04/24/simple-node-authentication) to see how this application was created.
+Please read [Simple Node Authentication](https://developer.okta.com/blog/2018/04/24/simple-node-authentication) to see how this application was created, and [How to Securely Manage Users in Your Node App](https://developer.okta.com/blog/2018/06/26/securely-manage-users-node-app) to see how the user profile page was created.

 ## Getting Started